raggleton/htcondenser/README.rst

 How do I get/install it?
 ------------------------

-For now, run ``setup.sh``.
+For now, clone this repo & run ``setup.sh``.
 This will just add the current directory to ``PYTHONPATH``.
 This required every time you login (or add to ``~/.bashrc``/``~/.bash_profile``).